sfu-natlang/SFUTranslate/README.md

         result_directory: the path to the directory to which the results are to be stored (if not existing will be created)
         source_lang: the bi-letter tag indicating the source language ['en'|'fr'|'de'|...]
         target_lang: the bi-letter tag indicating the target language ['en'|'fr'|'de'|...]
-        dataset_type: the type of the data placed inside dataset_directory; possible values [REGULAR | IWSLT]
+        dataset_type: the type of the data placed inside dataset_directory; possible values [WMT | IWSLT]
+        to_lower: a flag stating whether the dataset needs to be lower-cased in the output
 trainer:
     model:
         ####### universal configurations